I was dressed up, thus reluctant to stop, but I couldn’t help myself!

 You see, I used to cringe when Mamita wanted to garbage / tree lawn pick.
 This habit of mine is probably just a few years old.
 So on this day I had to let Mamita know that I finally embraced her habit!
 The item I wanted to share the most with her was the chair.

-So in the end, no clear answers but I didn’t care because this vintage vanity chair was getting a second chance!
+No clear answers, but I didn’t care because this vintage vanity chair was getting a second chance!

 This is what I was dealing with: the back was broken off the frame.
 So sad, but I knew Mamita could fix it.